GentCH/Self-Health-Organizing-App-Android/README.md

 The application is completed in a team of 3 members.
 </br>Development tools: Android Studio
 </br>Database use: Firebase Realtime Database
-</br><b>VERY IMPORTANT: The application is for university coursework use.
+</br><b>VERY IMPORTANT: The application developed is for university coursework use only.
 The hospital chosen is for completing university coursework purpose only.</b>
 </br><h3>Objectve of the application: </h3>
 - To develop a mobile application to improve patients’ or visitor’s experience with Johns Hopkins Hospital.
 - To develop a mobile application where users’ own information is not exposed to other user